What is the best travel season?

-Certainly, the Atlantic coast borders the 2.5 ha compound of KASAPA Centre and a concealed stairway down the hillside leads directly to the ocean.
+Certainly, the Atlantic coast borders the 2.5 ha compound of KASAPA Centre and a private stairway down the hillside leads directly to the ocean.
 At low tide, you can take a walk along the beach, look for shells, observe fishermen… but you should not swim here, as sharp-edged rocks are hidden beneath the waves.
 We organize swimming trips to a small seaside hotel not far away – and at KASAPA Centre you can always savour the breeze and the vast view over the Atlantic.

 What ist the source of power supply at KASAPA Centre?